igloo-4002/urbanflo-sumo-server/ARCHITECTURE.md

 ### Package `simulation`

-Any code for running and managing simulations, such as `SimulationInstance` which contains a running simulation instances
+Any code for running and managing simulations, such as `SimulationInstance` which contains a running simulation instance.

 ### Package `storage`

-Anything related to storage, such as `FilesystemStorageService` which is our current implementation of the storage service
+Anything related to storage, such as `FilesystemStorageService` which is our current implementation of the storage service.